nteetor/yonder/docs/0.0.5/inputs/navInput.md

   parameters:
   - name: id
     description: A character string specifying the id of a pane.
-  - name: labels
+  - name: choices
     description: |-
-      A character vector specifying the labels of the navigation items.
+      A character vector or list of tag elements specifying the navigation items of the navigation input.
   - name: values
     description: |-
       A character vector specifying custom values for each navigation